open5e/open5e/source/monsters/tome-of-beasts/D/duskthorn-dryad.rst

-**Tree Dependent.** The dryad is mystically bonded to her duskthorn vines and must remain within 300 yards of them or become poisoned.
+**Tree Dependent.** The dryad is mystically bonded to her duskthorn vines and must remain within 300 yards of them or become :ref:`srd:poisoned`.
 If she remains out of range of her vines for 24 hours, she suffers 1d6 Constitution damage, and another 1d6 points of Constitution damage every day that follows— eventually, this separation kills the dryad.
 A dryad can bond